Edmundtutu/airbnb-project/README.md

 * \[\~] **Integration-ready for Laravel Breeze backend**

   * API layer (`api.ts`, `authService.ts`, `propertyService.ts`) is set up for `/api` endpoints, CSRF, and Laravel Sanctum, but Inertia.js integration is not yet implemented.
+* [x] **Real-time chat system with Firebase**

+  * Complete Firebase Realtime Database integration for booking-based chat between guests and hosts with typing indicators, presence, and unread counts.

 Legend: \[x] = Complete, \[\~] = Partial, \[ ] = Not started